People Touch On The Best "Pushed To The Edge" Revenge They've Ever Done

 “Senior year I took AP CompSci Principles.
 For anyone not aware, this was a new course that was available for the first time nationwide that year.
 As such, the school had to hire a brand new guy to teach it.
 We’ll call him Mr. Z.

+The first few weeks went by and we covered the basics.
 You know, the parts of a computer, how to read binary, elementary parts of the trade.
 The end of the first month rolls around and we still have yet to actually do anything.
 No assignments, a single ungraded quiz, not even any notes.
-I found it odd but rolled with the punches, wanted to see where this led.

 As months went by, nothing seemed to change.
 We were taking no real direction.
 The farthest we’ve gone was doing assignments for the entire period that were turned in and never graded.
 My grade in that class was entirely just participation and attendance.

 After class one day, about 3 months in, I went up to him in private and asked why we weren’t learning anything.
+The truth was we weren’t, very little new information had been presented to me by him.
+Everything I learned came from people in the class who already knew it coming in.

-I knew he was lying, as I had 2 other AP classes that year and they were pretty on top of giving us notes.
 So I said “ok, so it’s an issue with the administration, not you.
 I’ll take this up with them” and I left.

-During my next class, I composed an email to my administrator.
-I explained in great detail everything that had happened so far and how let down I was that nothing was moving.
 It didn’t even take 10 minutes for me to get called down to the front office, and when I arrived, there my administrator sat with a disappointed look and a sheet of paper with a highlighter all over it.
+He had printed out my email and was not happy with what he read.

 For about an hour, he asked me questions about the class and Mr. Z in general.
 We went over the email word by word, he left no contention unexplored.
-He really put in a lot of effort in displaying to me that he was upset at Mr.
+He really put in a lot of effort in displaying to me that he was upset at Mr. Z for these deficiencies and wanted to help me as best he could.

-Z for these deficiencies and wanted to help me as best he could.
 It was a true display of how much the administration cared for its students.
 After we got things straight, he sent me back to my class and I’m told he called Mr. Z in after the end of the day to have a talk with him.

 I made sure he would not be shown or made aware of the email.